 Sacramento-Area Architecture Schools

 One school in Sacramento has an architecture program, and it offers only an associate's degree, so students must transfer their credits to 4-year schools if they'd like to complete professional architecture degrees.
 The closest schools with those programs are more than an hour's drive from the city.
 This article looks at three school options and the programs they offer.
-Pertinent information about the schools, such as enrollment figures, tuition and the graduation rates, is compiled into a table at the end of the article.
+Pertinent information about the schools, such as enrollment figures, tuition and graduation rates, is compiled into a table.

 Comparison of Schools